Kafito/Sammelsurium/fuzzykeepass.d/README.md

 command-line.

 ## Features
- * (Reg-Ex powered) Fuzzy matching of entries in a keepass database.
+ * (RegEx powered) Fuzzy matching of entries in a keepass database.
  * A `paranoialauncher`, which disables networking for the python instance by unsharing kernel namespaces.

 ## Usage
 ```
     $ ./paranoialauncher [path/to/db]
-    ... or ...
+         or ...
     $ python main.py path/to/db
 ```